The 5 Best RV Toilets – Quality, Comfort, Performance

 1. Dometic 320 Series – Best Overall

-Dometic 320 series ceramic gravity flush RV toilet is designed to work and offer as much comfort and hygiene as a residential toilet.
+The Dometic 320 series ceramic gravity flush RV toilet is designed to work and offer as much comfort and hygiene as a residential toilet.
 It is available in white and bone finishes.

-This toilet also comes with an optional hand sprayer which I would highly recommend that you buy too.
+This toilet also comes with an optional hand sprayer, which I would highly recommend that you buy too.
 It is inexpensive but very handy in cleaning the bowl.
-You simply connect it to the water supply line which is more efficient than flushing the toilet repeatedly.
+You simply connect it to the water supply line, which is more efficient than flushing the toilet repeatedly.

 The dimensions of the Dometic 320 RV toilets are: